Fukui] Kumagawa-juku, the road that brought the bounty of the Wakasa Sea to Kyoto

 The store has a nice atmosphere.

-Sundry goods are also available for sale.
+Sundries and other goods are also available for sale.

-Click here for the "irodori Labo."
+Click here for the irodori Labo.
 Instagram account!

 Click here for the website of "Wakasa Saba Kaido Kumagawa-juku"!